earth & cosmos

 deepen your understanding of the finite & infinite

 I have so much gratitude for the people included below.
 Their skillful voices, their dedication to deep research, and the love they pour into these works has me eternally grateful.
 I hope you are as moved by these stories, recollections, reviews, and reflections as I have been, and I hope they enrich your libraries and nourish your souls the way they have fed mine.
 More resources will be added soon, so please check back in!
-I use affiliate links as an additional source of income to support the work that I do, it is at no extra cost to you.
+Sometimes, not always, I use affiliate links as an additional source of income to support the work that I do, it is at no extra cost to you.
 For more information, please see my affiliate disclaimer.
 Thank you for your support.

 At once a beautifully poetic memoir and an exploration of the various ways we live in the world, A Language Older Than Words explains violence as a pathology that touches every aspect of our lives and indeed affects all aspects of life on Earth.
 This chronicle of a young man's drive to transcend domestic abuse offers a challenging look at our worldwide sense of community and how we can make things better.
 Derrick's work is confronting, personal, vulnerable, spiritual, and beyond necessary.
 His heart is poured into the pages of this work.
 Thank you, Derrick, for being so willing to share the shadow of your life and the light seeds that were planted within it.
 You are an inspiration.